List of 2017–18 Super Rugby transfers (Australia)

 This is a list of player movements for Super Rugby teams prior to the end of the 2018 Super Rugby season.
-Departure and arrivals of all players that were included in a Super Rugby squad for 2017 or 2018 are listed here, regardless of when it occurred.
-Future-dated transfers are only included if confirmed by the player or his agent, his former team or his new team.
+Departure and arrival of all players who were included in a Super Rugby squad for 2017 or 2018 are listed here, regardless of when it occurred.
+Future-dated transfers are only included if confirmed by the player or his agent, his former team, or his new team.

-In addition to the main squad, teams can also name additional players that train in backup or development squads for the franchises.
+In addition to the main squad, teams can also name additional players who train in backup or development squads for the franchises.
 These players are denoted by (extended playing squad).